AgustinSRG/webrtc-cdn/doc/redis.md

 ### CANDIDATE

-This message is sent in order to send an ICE candicate (WebRTC protocol).
+This message is sent in order to send an ICE candidate (WebRTC protocol).

 The stream ID id provided in the `sid` property in the message.